-Many people mistake the symptoms of RSV for symptoms of the common cold, which include coughing, sneezing, and a fever.
+Many people mistake the symptoms of RSV for symptoms of the common cold, which include coughing, sneezing and a fever.
 It is very common for young children to develop these kinds of symptoms, especially if they are in daycare or school.
-However, babies born prematurely, children younger than two who were born with heart or lung disease, and children younger than 10 weeks old are at the highest risk for developing RSV.
+However, babies born prematurely, children younger than 2 who were born with heart or lung disease and children younger than 10 weeks old are at the highest risk for developing RSV.

 Some common symptoms that may indicate your child has RSV are:

 - They have a high-pitched whistling or wheezing noise when they breathe

 - They are unusually upset or inactive

 - They have a cough with yellow, green or gray mucus